 Maybe by now some possible projects seem too ambitious,and instead of doing 10 things, you feel as though the corporation should be more focused.
 Take this approach if you discover organizations you didn't know about at the beginning.

 For example, you might think a youth drug problem is a major reason to start a community development corporation, but you might learn that there is already an effective organization working on that issue.

 Meanwhile if no one is working on the jobs issue, economic development might become the major focus of your CDC.

 Incidentally there will be people who tell you that a CDC always has an important affordable housing component, but I don't believe it.
-All community development is local.
+All community development approaches are local.